PTAssembler Documentation

 Step 4.
 Optimizer Screen

-Use Control Points.
-Use this box to control which images are used when running the optimizer.
+"Use Control Points From" checkboxes.
+Use this checkboxes to control which images are used when running the optimizer.
 By default, all checkboxes are checked.
 However, if an image is unchecked, any control points that use this image are not used when the optimizer is run.

-Auto-Optimize.
+Auto-Optimize button.
 Optimizing variables is often best done in steps...optimize some variables, accept the results and then optimize again using a different (usually larger) combination of variables and images.
-PTAssembler's 'Auto-optimizer' automates this multiple-step process by running the Panorama Tools optimizer several times in rapid succession.
+PTAssembler's 'Auto-optimizer' automates this multiple-step process by running the optimizer several times in rapid succession.
 The Auto-optimizer also takes care of deciding the order in which parameters and images are optimized.
 In most cases, the auto-optimizer will generate the correct results, although in some cases you may wish to optimize manually (i.e. selecting parameters and clicking the optimize button).
 See above for instructions on using the manual "Optimize" button.
 See the bottom of this document for links to web resources that explain the art of optimizing in more detail.
 A good grasp of the concepts behind the optimization process is helpful for making good choices about what and when to optimize.

 The "Auto-optimize" button follows a sequence of optimization steps that can be configured using the Preferences screen.
 In some cases (depending on the image ordering, lens type, and artistic intent) the steps may not be appropriate.
 You may want to reconfigure the auto-optimizer using the Preferences screen, and/or optimize manually.
 Please consult that section for more information about how and what the auto-optimize feature chooses to optimize.